-The official information panels are in Swedish, English German and French.
+The official information panels are in Swedish, English German, and French.

 All these free sites are always open, have free parking and basic toilets.
-Food and drink is only available at the Vitlycke museum.
+Food and drink are only available at the Vitlycke museum.
 The shopping mall directly at the highway intersection is a good place to stock up on picnic supplies and water.

 Public transportation is less convenient but not impossible.
 See the Vitlycke Museum site for details and possible bike rentals.